Involving Families and Advocates in Person-Centred Care: Co-Production That Builds Trust

 4. Assurance: “NI samples two cases per site/quarter; disagreements logged; re-audits confirm changes stuck.”

-• Information sharing: record the person’s consent preferences by topic; separate clinical notes if needed; password-protect emails where appropriate.
+• Information sharing: record consent preferences by topic; separate sensitive items if needed; use secure channels for summaries.

-• Safeguarding alerts: concerns about family behaviour are raised same-day; the person’s voice remains central; independent advocacy considered.
+• Safeguarding alerts: concerns about family behaviour are raised same-day; the person’s voice remains central; consider independent advocacy.

 • Financial boundaries: support safe money management; discourage shared passwords; set alerts for unusual activity where appropriate.